sejungkwak/cogito-books/README.md

     - The page allows the superuser to add a new book to sell to the shop.
     - A superuser can add a genre if it has not yet been added.
 The new genre is automatically registered on the navigation menu.
     - A superuser can add an author if it has not yet been added.
-    - A superuser can add multiple author's for the book, if required.
+    - A superuser can add multiple authors for the book, if required.

 - Add a book of the month page